 Cardiovascular disease is the leading cause of death in the United States.
 A common cause of cardiovascular disease is atherosclerosis, or premature plaque buildup, which occurs when cholesterol and inflammatory cells accumulate in blood vessels.
 Researchers have shown a strong correlation between high cholesterol levels and subsequent cardiovascular diseases.
 As such, lowering cholesterol is a key component in preventing and managing cardiovascular disease.

 Cardiovascular disease is an area of focus for us.
 We have created a cardiovascular disease franchise comprised of drugs that target all the key components of cardiovascular disease, including various atherogenic lipids, inflammation and thrombosis, an aberrant blood clot formation responsible for most heart attacks and strokes.
 For example, we are developing a drug that lowers apoC-III and triglycerides, which are both independent risk factors for cardiovascular disease.
-Our most recent addition to our cardiovascular franchise is our drug that lowers Lp(a), another independent risk factor for cardiovascular disease.
+A recent addition to our cardiovascular franchise is our drug that lowers Lp(a), another independent risk factor for cardiovascular disease.
 Currently available lipid-lowering therapies do not significantly lower apoC-III, triglycerides, or Lp(a).
-We believe that targeting apoC-III and Lp(a) could provide a complementary approach to lipid-lowering therapies, including KYNAMRO.
-We are also developing a drug that lowers C-reactive protein, or CRP, a protein that scientists associate with cardiovascular disease.
-And finally, our cardiovascular franchise includes two anti-thrombotic agents, which could offer safer, more effective alternatives to anti-clotting agents currently on the market.
+We believe that targeting apoC-III and Lp(a) could provide a complementary approach to lipid-lowering therapies, including KYNAMRO®.

 In preclinical studies, ISIS-FXIRx demonstrated potent antithrombotic activity with no increase in bleeding compared with standard anti-clotting agents, including low molecular weight heparin, warfarin and Factor Xa inhibitors, all of which increase bleeding.
 We have completed a Phase 1 study evaluating the safety and activity of ISIS-FXIRx in healthy volunteers.
 In this study, ISIS-FXIRx produced dose-dependent statistically significant reductions of greater than 80 percent in Factor XI protein.
 In this study, subjects tolerated ISIS-FXIRx well with no increase in bleeding.